samyipsh/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Private contact detail**: A contact detail that is not meant to be shared with others
 * **Late user**: User who have used the product for more than a month
+* **Field**: A field is specific information of a person in contact list like phone number
+* **JavaScript Object Notation (JSON)**: The file format that NetworkUS used to store the contacts
+* **Graphical User Interface (GUI)**: A GUI is an interface that uses visual indicator to interact with the system
+* **Command Line Interface (CLI)**: A CLI is a text-based interface that uses text input to interact with the system
+* **Main Success Scenario (MSS)**: A MSS describes the most straightforward interaction for a given use case, which assumes that nothing goes wrong
+* **Command**: A command is an instruction that user can use in NetworkUS to perform certain task
+* **Prefix**: Prefixes are unique identifiers in front of paramenters that is used by NetworkUS to identify which fields the value belong to
+* **Alias**: Aliases are alternative words that you can use to represent the standard commands that NetworkUS used

 --------------------------------------------------------------------------------------------------------------------